NonMajorNerd/nonmajornerd.github.io/redemptions.md

 ---

 ## Overview
-> Channel point redemptions are the primary way to interact with the Channel Points RPG and your Character.
-You will passively gain Channel Points (aka Nerd Notes) while watching [NonMajorNerd's Twitch](https://www.twitch.tv/nonmajornerd) streams.
+> You will passively gain Channel Points (aka Nerd Notes) while watching [NonMajorNerd's Twitch](https://www.twitch.tv/nonmajornerd) streams.
+These points can be spent on various Channel Point Redemptions described below, which are the primary way to interact with the Channel Points RPG and your Character.
 >
-> Some redemptions may have a Gold cost in addition to the Channel Points.
+> Some redemptions may have a Gold cost in addition to the cost in Channel Points.

 ## New Character
 > ![New Character Redemption](https://github.com/NonMajorNerd/nonmajornerd.github.io/blob/main/_assets/GFX/KB/Redemptions/arch.png?raw=true) Cost: 100 Nerd Notes <br>